 The Phase II study program, the research phase, has a maximum duration of six semesters.
 During this phase, students work on their specific thesis projects.
-Many of them will be integrated into one of the Berlin RTGs, CRCs or IMPRSs.
-In addition, students in the research phase are offered further advanced courses and special lecture series, some of them organized by the RTGs, CRCs and IMPRSs.
+Many of them will be integrated into one of the Berlin RTGs, CRCs or IMPRSs or into MATH+ projects.
+In addition, students in the research phase are offered further advanced courses and special lecture series, some of them organized by MATH+, the RTGs, CRCs and IMPRSs.
 Phase II students will also be given the opportunity to gain teaching experience as tutors for basic courses in Phase I. The final examinations will be carried out according to the regulations of the university that confers the PhD degree.

 To design and monitor the study program, each student will have a member of the BMS faculty as a mentor.
 The mentor will be independent of the thesis supervisor.
 The thesis supervisor will provide support in all aspects relating to the dissertation, including advice on choosing the right conferences and publishing articles.
 The separate mentor gives the student advice and feedback, and can help resolve problems and provides non-scientific advice.

-On every second Friday during semester time, the Friday colloquia of BMS represent a common meeting point for Berlin mathematics: a colloquium with broad emanation that permits an overview of large-scale connections and insights.
+On every second Friday during semester time, the Friday colloquia of MATH+ represent a common meeting point for Berlin mathematics: a colloquium with broad emanation that permits an overview of large-scale connections and insights.
 The conversation is about "mathematics as a whole," and mathematical breakthroughs are discussed.
 So far, two Field medalists presented their work.
 At the lunches prior to the "Sonia Kovalevskaya Colloquia" female students have a chance to discuss the career paths of successful women in mathematics.

 In addition, the BMS offers annual Summer Schools, which rotate among the participating universities and have a different focus each year.